MidnightRambo/MidnightRambo/README.md

 - 👋 Hi, I’m @MidnightRambo
 - 👀 I’m interested in Economics & Data Engineering
-- 🌱 I’m currently learning Microsoft Fabric
+- 🌱 I’m a databricks and microsoft professional user
 - 💞️ I’m looking to collaborate on Data Engineering projects
 - 📫 How to reach me ...